Bartvds/manticore/README.md

 You can use a function that returns a value synchronously, or go asynchronous and either use the node.js-style callback or return a Promise.

-By default each worker works on only one job at a time, but there is an option to allow workers to process multiple jobs simultaneously, which allows a extra boost for IO-bound tasks by keeping the node threads active during IO (of course assuming you use async IO).
+By default each worker works on only one job at a time, but there is an option to allow workers to process multiple jobs simultaneously that allows a extra boost for IO-bound tasks (of course assuming you use async IO).

-## What do I get?
+## Return value

 The return value of the pool is always a ES6-style Promise so you easily use fancy logic like Promise.all() or Promise.race().

-For some next level setups you can leverage Promise-glue helpers from modules like Q, Bluebird etc. To get creative and pass the Promises into more exotic modules like React, Baconjs, Lazy.js, Highland and all the cool utility modules with Promise support.
+For some next level setups you can leverage Promise-glue helpers from modules like Q, Bluebird etc. To get creative and pass the Promises into more exotic modules like React, Baconjs, Lazy.js, Highland and all the other cool utility modules with Promise support.

-Keep in mind the parameter object and return value are serialised between different node forks using so you cannot pass functions or prototype based objects.
+Keep in mind the parameter object and return value are serialised so you cannot pass functions or prototype based objects, only simple JSON-like data.

-## What do you use this for?

-All kinds of stuff; first use-case was bulk operations with various TypeScript related modules (processing 500+ file-sets).
-The TypeScript compiler is a huge JS file, fully synchronous and just very slow because it does so much work.

-So you'd want to use all CPU cores you got and crunch different file-sets simultaneously (one compiler per core works nicely).
-I used to run single-use sub-processes in parallel for every file-set, which was already a lot faster compared with serial execution on a single core.

-But the start-up time for every spawn became annoying: node takes time to initialise and then it still needs to compile the huge JavaScript file of the TS compiler.
-Using Manticore you can easily rig something to keep the worker processes alive for re-use and take maximum profit from V8's hot-code JIT.

-This module is also handy for doing heavy data crunching like processing images in JavaScript.
+## Notes

+- Returns a ES6 Promise.
+- Transfers data between threads using pipes (eg: non-blocking).
+- Data gets serialised so only primitive JSON-like data can be transferred.
+- Makes sure you configure concurrent/paralel to suit your app for best performance

+## Todo

+- Swap JSON serialisation for something that supports Buffers.
+- Separate settings per function.

 ## Usage